AlexandruDodita/CodeGraveyard/README.md

 - A demo to the project can be found at: https://www.youtube.com/watch?v=6JitznnkUbk
 - The project was part of a college project.
 In retrospective, probably way too simplistic but an interesting proof of concept.

----

 ### 4. 🃏 FlashCard App

 A simple web-based flashcard app that takes in json files (with image display support) to create flashcards you can go through in random order.
-See math.json as an example.
+You can create new flashcards through the interface and save score to see your data displayed on a graph.

 Notes:
 - The non-scoring mode has bugs
-- The scoring is sel-accountable, aka you answer if you got it right or not
+- The scoring is self-accountable, aka you answer if you got it right or not

+---